 In December 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123R, "Share-Based Payment."
-SFAS No. 123R requires employee stock options and rights to purchase shares under stock participation plans to be accounted for under the fair value method, and eliminates the ability to account for these instruments under the intrinsic value method prescribed by APB Opinion No. 25, as allowed under the original provisions of SFAS No. 123R No. 123R requires the use of an option pricing model for estimating fair value, which is amortized to expense over the service periods.
+SFAS No. 123R requires employee stock options and rights to purchase shares under stock participation plans to be accounted for under the fair value method, and eliminates the ability to account for these instruments under the intrinsic value method prescribed by APB Opinion No. 25, as allowed under the original provisions of SFAS No. 123.
+SFAS No. 123R requires the use of an option pricing model for estimating fair value, which is amortized to expense over the service periods.
+SFAS No. 123R allows for two alternative transition methods.
+The first method is the modified prospective application whereby compensation cost for the portion of awards for which the requisite service has not yet been rendered that are outstanding as of the adoption date will be recognized over the remaining service period.
+The compensation cost for that portion of awards will be based on the grant date fair value of those awards as calculated for pro forma disclosures under SFAS No. 123, as originally issued.
+All new awards and awards that are modified, repurchased, or cancelled after the adoption date will be accounted for under the provisions of SFAS No. 123R.
+The second method is the modified retrospective application, which requires that the Company restates prior period financial statements.
+The modified retrospective application may be applied either to all periods or only to prior interim periods in the year of adoption of this statement.
 The requirements of SFAS No. 123R were effective for interim or fiscal periods beginning after June 15, 2005.
 The SEC has delayed the required implementation date of this rule to the beginning of the next fiscal year, instead of the next reporting period that begins after June 15, 2005.
-The Company intends to adopt the provisions of FAS 123(R) effective January 1, 2006.
+The Company intends to adopt the provisions of SFAS No. 123R effective January 1, 2006, but is currently determining which transition method it will adopt and is evaluating the impact SFAS No. 123R wi